Challenges Selling Solutions for Cyber Risk

 When I talk to people in sales roles that are providing a cyber-related solution, and especially insurance brokers, here are the most common problems I hear:

-• The salesperson is afraid to even start the conversation because of how technical it can be.
+• They are afraid to even start the conversation because of how technical it could be.

-• Similarly, on the other end, the client can be too intimidated by the technical nature of their cyber risks to want to entertain the conversation (they’d rather keep their head in the sand).
+• Similarly, the prospect may be intimidated by the technical nature of their cyber risks and would rather keep their head in the sand.

-• IT will push back and is often a blocker for them (and in extreme cases is appalled you even suggested their environment isn’t 100% secure)
+IT will push back and could block a deal if engaged incorrectly (and in extreme cases they may be offended when someone suggests their environment isn’t 100% secure).

-• They still just don’t see the level of risk or how they could possibly be anything like the companies in the statistics and news articles your marketing team is sharing.
+• Prospects still just don’t see the level of risk or how they could possibly be anything like the companies in the statistics and news articles your marketing team is sharing.

 • And, after an exhaustive debate, the prospect just doesn’t see the risk is worth the cost to do anything.